 How International Businesses Currently Navigate China’s Investment Laws

 The Chinese government is protective of profit and investments in certain market sectors.
 Currently, laws prohibit outright foreign ownership of companies that primarily operate in China.
-The regulations affect many tech and online companies.
+The regulations affect a lot of tech and online companies.
 But, over the years, entrepreneurs have pioneered a win-win system that makes use of variable interest entities (VIEs) and wholly foreign-owned enterprises (WFOEs).

 China’s Ministry of Commerce Wants To Change The VIE / WFOE Rules